 It’s nothing more fun than a nice game with the family.
 But did you know this is also one of the best learning tools for kids ever?

 One of the best, but also one of the simplest is Memory.
 It’s where several cards are face down and you try to remember the matches by flipping one over at a time.
 Your child sees colorful pictured cards with letters or numbers.
 They get to train their memory and develop the mind.

 Two other fun games for kids that have always been popular with young children and learning are Candy Land and Chutes and Ladders.
+Even the Abacus can be turned into a game.
 These require no reading and can teach kids colors and counting, which is an introduction to math games.